-The Peer Tutor Program is available to Law dual degree students and Juris Doctor (JD) students in their first year of Law School.
+The Peer Tutor Program is available to Law dual degree students and Juris Doctor (JD) students in the first year of their Law degree.
 The aim of the program is to develop your understanding of legal concepts and skills needed for the study of Law.
 The program is available free of charge to any student who needs it, and students with English as a second language are encouraged to join the program as soon as classes begin.

 We recommend you get involved in the program for approximately six to eight weeks, depending on how you are going in your legal studies.